quicbit-js/qb-json-tok/readme.md

 ## UPDATED API (OVERHAULED FROM 2.2.2)

-The tokenize function has been updated significantly to support validation, context and recovery options and *almost* at speeds approximately as fast the prior non-validating version (**200 MB/second** compared with 350).
+The tokenize function has been updated significantly to support validation, incremental parsing and improved recovery at *nearly* the speeds of the prior non-validating version (**200 MB/second** compared with 350).
-That's a big benefit at a still very high speed.
+But we feel that the structural validation is a big benefit at a still very high speed.

 You can't get much faster than a single integer array lookup in javascript, and so json-tok defines an integer-to-integer state map using a single integer array call for state transition - and uses an integer stack